Freedom of Information

 If your request is about one of these services, please visit Hampshire County Council's Freedom of Information webpage.

-If you are still unsure which council provides the service, contact the Information Governance Officer before making a request.
+If you are still unsure which council provides the service, contact the Data Protection Officer before making a request.

 Is the information you want already on the council's website?